jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 We set off with the intention of climbing some powerful pumpy routes at [Sector Suizo](https://www.rockfax.com/databases/results_buttress.html?id=1878) (a crag in the Frontales area).
 We had been told that the climbing here was reminiscent of climbing at the Red River Gorge in Kentucky.
 The Red River Gorge is where we've spent most of our time climbing and we were excited to try out a comparable area in El Chorro.

 It should have been easy to get there, but we grew impatient hiking in and prematurely stopped at a neat looking crag which we think was Sector Momia.
 There Seamus picked a cool looking line and started climbing.
 We didn't know what we were climbing on and are still a bit unsure.
-In the end I think we linked together a few different sections of various routes.
+In the end, I think we linked a few different sections of various routes.
 Whatever route we climbed, it was pretty neat and was one of my favorite routes of the trip.

-After that adventure climb we continued hiking until we hit what we thought was the route Quatro elephants, a 5 and the start of Sector Suizo.
+After that adventure climb, we continued hiking until we hit what we thought was the route Quatro elephants, a 5 and the start of Sector Suizo.
 Well, we were wrong here too.
 We actually climbed the first two pitches (as a single pitch) of some multi-pitch route.
 We're not really sure which route this was either.
 It was a fairly casual route that increased in difficulty as you went up.
 The height, the wind, and the sense of the unknown made this route feel fairly exciting.
-Our 70 meter rope was barely enough to link the first two pitches.
+Our 70-meter rope was barely enough to link the first two pitches.

 We continued hiking and actually made it to Sector Suizo.
 Once again, I'm not really certain what we climbed here but I think they were the left most routes since those were in the shade.
 We either climbed one or two routes in the same little area of the crag.
 The one I remember had a neat and powerful bulge you pulled to get to the chains.
 It was fun.

 **March 27th**

 Someone at Olive Branch encouraged us to hike up to a newer crag, Serena ([topo](http://www.klettern-in-spanien.de/fileadmin/files/Download/Serena.pdf)).
 This was a long hike, made longer by us not knowing exactly where to turn off the road.
 It probably took about 50 minutes to get there.
 This crag is the top of the mountain.
-You have an amazing view of the country side from the base of this crag.
+You have an amazing view of the countryside from the base of this crag.
 You also don't have any sun protection.
 Luckily, it was a cloudy day.

 We hiked to this crag to hop on the route Hashfield, a 7a that was highly recommended.
 This was a great route.
 None of us got it cleanly but it was a ton of fun.
 The route starts with a slightly overhanging face climb on thinner holds with minimal foot options.
 Then it smacks you with some slopers and slots to transition to a few bolts of stellar slab climbing.
 This was such a fun route.